simiancraft/BabylonJs-Editor-Workflow-Boilerplate/README.md

-#Babylon JS Editor Workflow Boilerplate
+# Babylon JS Editor Workflow Boilerplate
+---

 One of the most important things in working in the BabylonJs Editor system is a reliable and stable workflow.
 The purpose of this short guide is to jumpstart anyone with the BabylonJs editor, and adopt the recommended workflow.